Peace negotiations in the Russo-Ukrainian war (2022–present): Breakdown in US–Ukraine relations

 Macron visited Trump in Washington, D.C., on 24 February, during which he said that a truce between Russia and Ukraine could be agreed to in the coming weeks.
 Trump said he wanted the war to end as quickly as possible and supported the presence of European peacekeepers in Ukraine.
 Macron said that a truce should be negotiated first, and that any subsequent peace agreement should include security guarantees for Ukraine.
-Starmer visited Trump two days later on 27 February.
-Starmer had previously said that he is "ready and willing" to put British troops on the ground in Ukraine if there is a deal to end the war with Russia to ensure that the end of the war, would not "cannot merely become a temporary pause before Putin attacks again."
-While Starmer and Trump both praised each other and Trump signaled approval of much of what Starmer had asked of him, he did not convince Trump to promise a U.S. military backstop for a European-led peacekeeping force.
+Starmer visited Trump on 27 February.
+Starmer had previously said that he is "ready and willing" to put British troops on the ground in Ukraine if there is ceasefire agreement, to ensure it is not "a temporary pause before Putin attacks again."
+While Trump signaled approval of much of what Starmer had asked of him, he did not convince Trump to promise a US military backstop for a European-led peacekeeping force.

-Trump had said on 24 February that the U.S. and Ukraine were close to an agreement "where we get our money back over a period of time."
+Trump had said on 24 February that the US and Ukraine were close to an agreement "where we get our money back over a period of time."
 On 25 February, negotiators for the two countries created a draft Ukraine–United States mineral resources agreement.
-The draft agreement did not contain explicit future U.S. security guarantees to Ukraine and would establish an investment fund for Ukraine's post-war reconstruction jointly owned by the two countries.
+The draft agreement did not contain explicit future US security guarantees to Ukraine and would establish an investment fund for Ukraine's post-war reconstruction jointly owned by the two countries.
 Zelenskyy called the deal a "framework" to be finalized during a 28 February in-person meeting with Trump.